agenteo/agenteo.github.com/source/_posts/2015-01-27-reduce-memory-footprint-requiring-portions-of-your-component-based-rails-applications.md

 end
 {% endhighlight %}

-This is the same class I use to allows for components routes to be mounted programmatically in my other [post](http://teotti.com/feature-flagging-portions-of-your-ruby-on-rails-application-with-engines/).
+This extends the class I use to allow components routes to be mounted programmatically when [serving multiple portions](http://teotti.com/feature-flagging-portions-of-your-ruby-on-rails-application-with-engines/).

+## Benchmarking a practical example

 I created a test example app with a component based app running two portions: playground and workshop.
 I've setup workshop to depend and require these gems at startup: